proswdev/mongoose-bcrypt/README.md

 demoSchema.plugin(require('mongoose-bcrypt'));
 ```
 ## Adding encrypted fields ##
 Specify an array of field names when loading the plugin to add new encrypted fields to a schema.
 The module will attach to existing fields if already defined but create new encrypted fields otherwise.
-Verification methods will be added for each field as described above.
+Encryption and verification methods will be added for each field as described above.
 ```javascript
 // Add 'secretA' and 'secretB' fields demoSchema.plugin(require('mongoose-bcrypt'), { fields: ['secretA', 'secretB'] });